-The information Leapfrog is collecting from both Surveys is used to assist consumers in their decision-making and to assist purchasers and payors in network design, direct contracting, bundled payment models, and other valuebased payment strategies.
+The information Leapfrog is collecting from both Surveys is used to assist consumers in their decision-making and to assist purchasers and payors in network design, direct contracting, bundled payment models, and other value-based payment strategies.

-Why is Same Day Surgery Important?
+Why is Outpatient Surgery Important?

-Same day surgery, often referred to as outpatient or ambulatory surgery, now accounts for the majority of surgeries in the U.S. These procedures, ranging from cataracts surgery to total joint replacements, are now often performed in hospital outpatient departments or ambulatory surgery centers.
+Outpatient surgery, often referred to as same-day or ambulatory surgery, now accounts for most surgeries in the U.S. These procedures, ranging from cataracts surgery to total joint replacements, are now often performed in hospital outpatient departments or ambulatory surgery centers.
 With these outpatient settings likely offering an improved patient experience and greater cost-efficiency, the trend of moving surgeries from the inpatient setting to outpatient settings is growing rapidly.
-In 1982, outpatient surgeries represented just 4.7% of Medicare surgical billings.
-Today, 53% of all surgeries are done in an outpatient setting.
+In 1982, outpatient surgeries represented just 4.7% of Medicare surgical billings1.
+Today, 53% of all surgeries are done in an outpatient setting2.

-Most of the surgeries done in outpatient settings are elective which enables patients to "shop" for their care in advance of treatment.
+Most of the surgeries done in outpatient settings are scheduled in advance, which enables patients to "shop" for their care in advance of treatment.
 However, there is currently little information on the quality and safety of surgery done in outpatient settings.
 There is also significant cost variation and virtually no other information to inform provider choice.